ash-project/ash/documentation/tutorials/get-started.md

 Open the project in your text editor, and we'll get started.

-You can skip to [Building your first Ash Domain](#building-your-first-ash-domain).

 > ### Want to skip to the end? {: .info}
 >
 > Add the `--example` flag to get the example code add directly to your app!
 >
 > ```bash
-> mix igniter.new helpdesk --install ash --example
+> mix igniter.new helpdesk --install ash --extend ets --example
 > ```
 >
 > Already know you want to use `AshPostgres`?
 Use the `--extend` argument.